-This guide is meant to be a tool to assist maple producers in meeting the Safe Food for Canadians requirements.
-It can be used to assist you with interpreting the regulations and determining if you are currently meeting them or help identify areas for improvement in your current program.
-It is designed to include the current regulations (as of the edition date on the booklet cover) as they apply to maple production, packing, storing and transport within Nova Scotia and for those that ship between provinces.
+This guide and its associated commodity companion documents are meant to be a tool to help your food or beverage business meet the Safe Food for Canadians requirements.
+It can be used to assist you with interpreting the regulations and determining if you are currently meeting them or identifying areas where you may need some improvement.
+It is designed to include the current regulations (as of the edition date in the footer) as they apply to food and beverage production, packaging, storing and transport within Nova Scotia and in particular for those that ship interprovincially.

 This guide begins at Part 4 of the Safe Food for Canadians Regulations detailing the Preventive Controls (PCs) and Preventive Control Plan (PCP) that are required to be in place to control potential hazards at your operation.
 Depending on your activities, some aspects of the regulations and sections in this guide may not apply to you.
 Mark these sections as Not Applicable (N/A) and move on to the next section.
 This guide will complement those resources already posted in the Food Safety Resources section on the Perennia Food and Agriculture website.
-For those resources not on our website, an appendix has been created to capture this information.
+For those resources not on our website, an appendix was created to capture this information.
 There are also sample forms/records you can use, or you can create your own and use the samples provided as a guide to help you draft your preventive control plan and supporting documents.